 - (a) Eligibility for this program shall be limited to Broome County municipalities and properties of the Broome County Land Bank. - (b) The applicable date for this one-day waiver shall be established by each individual municipality, by application, annually. - (c) Wastes eligible for this waiver shall include bulk items, white goods, scrap metals, wastes from illegal dump site cleanups and other wastes as may be generated by special, municipal-wide cleanup efforts.
 Wastes not eligible for this waiver include general municipal solid wastes, leaves and yard wastes and construction and demolition debris that are collected through the course of regular solid waste collection services. - (d) The amount of fee waiver for any applicant shall be limited to the tipping fee for disposal of eligible wastes resulting from the designated cleanup day.
-Specifically excluded from this waiver is reimbursement for costs associated with collection or transportation of the wastes, which shall be solely the responsibility of the municipality. - (e) The total cost of this fee waiver program shall not exceed \$30,000 per year. - (f) The Division of Solid Waste Management shall prepare appropriate regulations to implement the intent of this subsection, which regulations shall be filed with the Clerk of the Legislature.6 - (7) The charges set forth in Chapter 247, Article XIV, shall be waived for disposal of debris related to damage occurring during a natural or man-made disaster resulting in a declaration of a state of emergency by the County Executive.7 - (a) Eligibility for this program shall be limited to the property owners suffering damage due to such man-made or natural disaster. - (b) The person requesting a fee waiver shall file an application with the Division of Solid Waste Management on forms provided by the Division. - (c) The application for a waiver shall contain a certification from an appropriate code enforcement or emergency services official that the applicant qualifies for the fee waiver based on records of damage due to such natural or man-made disaster. - (d) The amount of the fee waived for any applicant shall be limited to the tipping fee for disposal of debris which is not covered by any insurance or local, state or federal emergency assistance.
+Specifically excluded from this waiver is reimbursement for costs associated with collection or transportation of the wastes, which shall be solely the responsibility of the municipality. - (e) The total cost of this fee waiver program shall not exceed \$30,000 per year. - (f) The Division of Solid Waste Management shall prepare appropriate regulations to implement the intent of this subsection, which regulations shall be filed with the Clerk of the Legislature. - (7) The charges set forth in Chapter 247, Article XIV, shall be waived for disposal of debris related to damage occurring during a natural or man-made disaster resulting in a declaration of a state of emergency by the County Executive.7 - (a) Eligibility for this program shall be limited to the property owners suffering damage due to such man-made or natural disaster. - (b) The person requesting a fee waiver shall file an application with the Division of Solid Waste Management on forms provided by the Division. - (c) The application for a waiver shall contain a certification from an appropriate code enforcement or emergency services official that the applicant qualifies for the fee waiver based on records of damage due to such natural or man-made disaster. - (d) The amount of the fee waived for any applicant shall be limited to the tipping fee for disposal of debris which is not covered by any insurance or local, state or federal emergency assistance. - (e) The Division of Solid Waste Management shall prepare appropriate regulations to implement the intent of this subsection, which regulations shall be filed with the Clerk of the Legislature.